Celeste Thurman Archer, Executive Director

 During a brief stint in Little Rock, Arkansas, Celeste taught at Historic Little Rock Central High School where she was appointed Teacher-Ranger-Teacher by The National Park Service Foundation, serving at The Little Rock Central National Historic Site.
 She was named by The Clinton Foundation as a Presidential Timeline National Archives Scholar for 2012.

-Upon returning to Denver, Celeste founded the Colorado Student Leaders Institute, now in its second year.
+Upon returning to Denver, Celeste founded the Colorado Student Leaders Institute, an affiliate of the National Conference of Governor's Schools.
 In 2014, Celeste was named a Director for CU Denver National History Day.

 Prior to education, Celeste enjoyed a successful career in the fundraising & event planning business.
 She is married to Shawn Archer.
 They have a son who is a budding activist and athlete.
 Celeste received a B.A. in History from Principia College and a M.A. in Secondary Education, specializing in urban students, from The University of Texas.

 Kayla is a Colorado Native and grew up on the Eastern Plains.
 She earned BA degrees in psychology and history, as well as an MA in environmental and economic history from the University of Colorado Denver.
 She has been with COSLI since its inaugural summer institute.